pritamp17/Connect/README.md

 ## Table of Contents:
 * Web app that allows only some specific emails to login which admin can control for example( @mnnit.ac.in ) .
-* You can create differnt channels for discussing differnt topics .
+* You can create differnt channels for discussing different topics .
 * you can share images and Pdf's .

 ## Technology Stack: